EEGsig: an open-source machine learning-based toolbox for EEG signal processing: TECHNICAL BACKGROUND

 \subsection{Entropy}

-In general, in science and engineering, entropy is a measure of ambiguity or disorder.
-In his revolutionary article, Claude Shannon introduced Shannon's entropy and became the founder of information theory \cite{Shannon1948}.
-Shannon defined the entropy H of a discrete random variable X with possible values $\lbrace x_{1},x_{1},x_{3},\dotso,x_{n}\rbrace$ and probability mass function P(x) as:
+Entropy is one of the features that is widely used in EEG signal processing\cite{23}.
+In science and engineering, entropy can be expressed in terms of ambiguity or disorder.
+Claude Shannon pioneered the Shannon's entropy\cite{24}. defining the entropy H of a discrete random variable X with possible values $\lbrace x_{1},x_{1},x_{3},\dotso,x_{n}\rbrace$ and probability mass function P(x) as:

-as we know E[.] is the expected value operator, and I is the information content of X. I(x) is a random variable. where b is the base of the logarithm and its various values calculate entropy in different units.
-Common values of b are 2, Euler's number e, and 10, Which calculates entropy in bit, nat, and hartley units, respectively. the entropy can be written as :
+in the preceding equation, E[.] computes the expected value, and I(x) is the information of the random variable X. It should be noted that b is the logarithm's base and by changing it, entropy can be calculated in various units.
+The most common values of b are 2, Euler's number (e), and 10, which calculate entropy in a bits, nats, and hartley units, respectively.
+Entropy can also be expressed as :